 Statements on the Long-term Fiscal Position are based on projections from the Treasury's Long-term Fiscal Model (LTFM).

-In 2021 for the first time, a general equilibrium model was used to produce alternative scenarios and look at the impact of different assumptions on the projections.
+In 2021 a general equilibrium model was also used to produce alternative scenarios and look at the impact of different assumptions on the projections.
 More specifically, the stochastic Neoclassical growth model (NCGM) captures, in a stylised way, some of the behavioural responses and feedback mechanisms that are missing from the LTFM, providing complementary analysis to the historical projections from the LTFM.

 The NCGM also provides a platform for investigating the impact of shocks and uncertainty on the projections in a consistent and coherent fashion.
 The model was used to explore the physical impacts of climate change, looking at extreme weather events, and one-off shocks like earthquakes and recessions, on the long-term fiscal position.